polodev/datawookie/content/blog/2018-08-01-building-a-talk.md

 A good approach to planning is to sketch out ideas for your talk on paper.
 A mind map or a flow chart is a good structure.
 But you don't need to be that rigorous.

 A problem with mind maps and complicated flow charts are that they are inherently non-linear.
 However, basic Physics dictates that your talk needs to be linear.
 So you need to work out a sequence for the various items that you want to talk about.

+## Introduction

+Here are some ways to kick off a talk:

+- a (short) story;
+- a provocative statement;
+- a question (or a string of relayed questions); or
+- an image, video or sound.

 ## Start with Why